rccline/bookdown-reproducible-reporting/_book/01-intro.md

 ### Laying the groundwork for project management

-The sofware we use for reproducible reporting is *R* and its companion software, *RStudio*.
+The sofware we at GTLS use for reproducible reporting is *R* and its companion software, *RStudio*.
 These open sourced softare are ideal for creating parameterized reports discussed in this .

 Data literacy is becoming an important part of higher education.
 Landmen in today's world are taking on and accessing large amounts of data and some are even doing data mining. *R* does all this and, it is open source software which means the sofware is free.
-The templates we have created typically accept the data in CSV or XLSX format.
-We can also connect directly to any relational database as a course of data.
+The templates we at GTLS have created typically accept the data in CSV or XLSX format.
+We can also connect directly to any relational database as a source of data.
 CSV files are sufficient to acquire the data for *R* to do its magic.
 The reporting output can be in MS Word, PDF or HTML files.

 Arguably, data are a company's most valuable asset.
 Without data, an organization becomes a foundering ship.
 Reproducible reporting is but one aspect of data literacy, but one in which title processes can be streamlined, time can be saved and costs can be reduced.